-The bases, methods and main assumptions used for the valuation of the Company's assets, technical provisions and other liabilities are consistent with the BMA rules.
+The bases, methods and main assumptions used for the valuation of the Company's assets, technical provisions and other liabilities have been prepared in line with the BMA basis.
 The Economic Balance Sheet ("EBS") measurement basis is fair value, using quoted prices for invested assets where available.
 The fair value of an asset is the amount for which it could be exchanged between knowledgeable willing parties in an arm's length transaction.